openfido/openfido/README.md

         return 'private info'

-HTTP clients must then pass a `Authentication` header with a bearer token containing an api_key.
+HTTP clients must then pass a `Workflow-Key` header with their api_key.

 TODO how to create these api_keys.